1 - ClickHouse® row-level deduplication

 and both A & B are high-cardinality values

-Clickhouse primary skip index (ORDER BY/PRIMARY KEY) work great when you always include leading ORDER BY columns in WHERE filter.
-There is an exceptions for low-cardinality columns and high-correlated values, but here is another case.
-A & B both high cardinality and seems that their correlation is at medium level.
+ClickHouse® primary skip index (ORDER BY/PRIMARY KEY) works great when you always include leading ORDER BY columns in the WHERE filter.
+There are exceptions for low-cardinality columns and high-correlated values, but here is another case.
+A & B both have high cardinality, and it seems that their correlation is at a medium level.

 Various solutions exist, and their effectiveness largely depends on the correlation of different column data.
-It is necessary to test all solutions on actual data to select the best one.
+Testing all solutions on actual data is necessary to select the best one.

 ORDER BY + additional Skip Index